wschloss/OpenGL_GuildWars/README.txt

         x,y,z order.
 This file can handle any number of points needed to create a valid BezierCurve.
 This curve is then used to create a path for the two the our hero's to fallow.

+        trees.csv ~ This file specify the x,z positions of all the trees in the world, as well as the number of trees to be created.
+The first line is the number of trees.
+All subsequent lines are the in x,z data format.

 Notes:
         Bugs: